Bill De Blasio Says He Knows He Sounds Like Donald Trump When He Talks About The Media

 Bill de Blasio acknowledged Friday that his views of the mainstream media sound like Donald Trump's rhetoric about the press — but the New York City mayor said the key difference is that the president doesn't really mean what he says.

-In an interview with BuzzFeed News Editor-in-Chief Ben Smith at the Northside Festival in Brooklyn, de Blasio spoke out against the mainstream media, saying it has lost credibility.
+In an interview with BuzzFeed News Editor-in-Chief Ben Smith at the Northside Festival in Brooklyn, de Blasio said the mainstream media and some traditional journalism outlets have lost credibility.
 (You can watch the full interview here.)

 "I can't tell you how many people in this city have abandoned mainstream media," the mayor said, saying that reporters and outlets often focus on frivolous controversies instead of substantive issues.